Phase Space of Binary Black Holes from Gravitational Wave Observations to Unveil its Formation History: Reconstruction of Phase Space for Binary Black Holes

+Additionally, for PBHs, we select an initial mass of \(1\,M_\odot\) and set the mass accretion index to \(\dot{m} = 0.05\).
+The corresponding merger rate is calculated using a PBH fraction of \(f_{\rm pbh} = 0.001\), as described in Section \ref{sec:PBHDetails}.

+For the mass distributions, we adopt log-normal distributions (defined in Section \ref{sec:PBHDetails}), with the characteristic mass evolving with redshift according to Equation \eqref{eq:MassEvoPBH}.
+The standard deviation is set to 2\% of the characteristic mass, providing a baseline for exploring the parameter space without introducing strong biases.
+Similarly, for the spin distribution, we use the median value defined in Equation \eqref{eq:SpinEvoPBH}, with an added 2\% Gaussian noise.
+From these sampled values, we calculate the chirp mass and effective spin, and plot the resulting events in phase space (Figure \ref{fig:PhaseSpace}).
+Although realistic noise levels may be higher, our analysis shows that increasing the noise level has only a minor impact on our results, primarily because very few data points lie along the PBH trajectories.

-In this phase space, overlaps may occur in some regions between BBHs in AGN disks and 2G BBHs, as well as between AGN black holes and 1G black holes.
+We have varied some parameters that have the most significant impact on the phase space to better analyze and infer information about the formation channels (Figure \ref{fig:ProjectionResult}).
+Figure~\ref{fig:PhaseSpace} presents a visualization of the phase space occupied by black holes from four different formation channels, plotted in terms of chirp mass, luminosity distance, and effective spin.
+The figure clearly demonstrates that these populations occupy distinct regions in the phase space, although some overlap may occur particularly between black holes in AGN disks and 2G black holes, as well as between AGN black holes and 1G black holes.

 This degeneracy can be resolved by introducing a fourth parameter: eccentricity.
 Isolated binary evolution generally results in nearly circular orbits due to mass loss from stellar winds and GW emission \citep{Hurley:2002rf}.
 In contrast, binaries formed through dynamical interactions can retain higher eccentricities, especially during close encounters.
 Hierarchical mergers can also yield eccentric orbits depending on the dynamics involved \citep{Antonini:2016gqe}.
-Current GW observatories like LIGO primarily measure the dominant $\mathrm{(2,2)}$ modes, which are associated with nearly circular orbits and provide limited information about eccentricity.
-Higher-order modes that may indicate eccentricity are not dominant signals and fall within a frequency range where current detector sensitivity is insufficient.
-However, future detectors with enhanced sensitivity could measure these higher-order modes, enabling more effective differentiation between formation channels.

-\textbf{\textit{Finding Black Hole formation channels from the GWTC-3 Catalog:}} In this study, we analyze the phase space of observed GW events using the GWTC-3 catalog \citep{KAGRA:2021duu}, along with the publicly available event GW230529 \citep{LIGOScientific:2024elc}.
-Each event provides measurements of several key parameters that shape the waveform of the GW signal.
-For this study, we focus on three primary parameters: $\mathrm{M_c}$, $\mathrm{\chi_{eff}}$, and $\mathrm{D_L}$.
-Using the posterior distributions of these parameters for each event, we construct a three-dimensional phase space, as detailed in \hyperref[sec:Framework]{Appendix E}.
-This phase space framework allows us to examine how different formation models project onto the observed data.
+This can be included in phases-space for future GW analysis.